LukasP-ghub/popup-mail/readme.md

 npm install
 ```

-To run in hot module reloading mode:
+To run in development mode

 ```sh
 npm start